The Last Warrior: Emissary of Darkness: Plot

 The kikimors, hiding under the guise of postal employees, anger Ivan with their boorish behavior and bureaucratic rules and, causing him irresistible rage and anger, force the hero to destroy everything inside the department.
 Frightened by Ivan's power, the kikimors themselves take him to the crystal, but ask him to come to his senses and not deprive them of food, because, despite their attitude towards people and the theft of time, they did not take it away from them completely - literally a handful of what they were given was enough for them waiting at the post office.
-The hero, driven by the desire to save Vasilisa, does not listen to them and mercilessly pulls out the crystal, thereby destroying the space in which the kikimors lived and depriving them of the food accumulated over a hundred years.
+The hero, driven by the desire to save Vasilisa, does not listen to them and removes the crystal, thereby destroying the space in which the kikimors lived and depriving them of the food accumulated over a hundred years.
 Meanwhile, Galina, hiding behind the guise of Vasilisa, appears at the post office building and deceives Svetozar to take her home.

 Before they can use the time stone, Vodyanoy, Ivan and Baba Yaga encounter the firebirds, who are very offended by the theft of the egg.
 The birds are ready to incinerate everyone, but Koschey arrives to the rescue in time and drives the birds away.
 By connecting the stone and the treasure sword, he helps create a portal to “tomorrow”, and Ivan, stretching his hand into it, opens the egg.
 Ivan first asks the question of where to find Vasilisa.
 The egg helps and immediately gives a guide.
 Trying to keep up with Galina, the hero suffers failure after failure until the hut grows wings at the most opportune moment, thanks to which Ivan and the others manage to break through the portal created by Galina.
 Galina completely closes all the doors to the hut, but Ivan still manages to get to Vasilisa.